 Students moderate into one of three tracks: (1) the Philological Focus, in which they master one or both of the ancient languages, and take electives in other areas; (2) Classical Studies Focus, in which students focus on the history and culture of the ancient world, and may take the languages if they wish; (3) or Ancient Studies Focus, in which students take a comparative approach, looking at Greek and Roman civilization in relation to other ancient cultures, such as the Middle East, India, and China.

-Moderation into any focus area requires four courses representing two or more disciplines (literature; history and culture; philosophy, religion, and thought; and art and architecture), while graduation requires an additional seven courses—for a total of 11, usually representing all four areas—plus the Senior Project.
-These courses must include either The Greek World: An Introduction (Classics 115) or The Roman World: An Introduction (Classics 122), typically, but not necessarily, taken before Moderation.
-In the philology focus, the four courses for Moderation must include at least one year of Greek or Latin, while the four additional courses for graduation must include at least a second year of Greek or Latin and at least one year of the other language.
+Moderation into any focus area requires four courses, while graduation requires an additional six courses, for a total of 10, plus the Senior Project.
+These courses must include either Classics 115, The Greek World: An Introduction, or Classics 122, The Roman World: An Introduction, typically, but not necessarily, taken before Moderation.
+In the philological focus, the four courses for Moderation must include at least one year of Greek or Latin, while the four additional courses for graduation must include at least a second year of Greek or Latin and at least one year of the other language.
 (For more details, including sample curricula, see the Classical Studies Program website.)

 Recent Senior Projects in Classical Studies

 - “Does Victory in This Clash Mean So Much to You?
 Translating Power in Three Plays of Aeschylus”

 - “Medea in Latin Literature: Victim or Assassin?